thayer11/active-record-pizza-lab/readme.md

 ## Challenge

 Your task is to write a RESTful routes & controllers for our Pizza Shop and fill in each with _actual code_.
-Earlier this week we had a skeleton, and now it's time to fill it out.
+Earlier this week we built a route-controller skeleton with Sinatra, and now it's time to fill it out.

 There are two important details to keep in mind.
 Tomorrow morning, we'll be demonstrating how to use HTML forms to send data from user input to our controller actions, which will be the final piece of the puzzle for creating a full blown web application.

 * You don't have to create the controller actions for `new` and `edit`.
-Skip those until tomorrow (unless you want to jump ahead on your own).
+Skip those for now (unless you want to jump ahead on your own).
 * Hardcode your params for now.
-You'll need to specifically in your `create` and `update` actions.
-We'll get those to be real data tomorrow.
+Specifically, you'll need to do this in your `create` and `update` actions.
+We'll get those to be real data (i.e. added by your user) later.

 ```ruby
 #create